openstack/charm-guide/doc/source/admin/ha.rst

 Finally, you will need to provide an SSL certificate.
 This can be done by having Vault use a self-signed certificate or by using a certificate chain.
-We'll do the former here for simplicity but see `Managing TLS certificates`_ for how to use a chain.
+We'll do the former here for simplicity but see :doc:`security/tls` for how to use a chain.

 .. code-block:: none